-In addition to this, the lack of dialogue between the land-use planning, on the one hand, and mobility planning authorities, on the other, exacerbates the urban transport problem.
-Above all, it is necessary to create the conditions for viable integration between urban and transport planning.
-This diagnosis has led to the recognition of the need to initiate a planning approach that is more operational than those previously at work, in order to be able to respond to the challenges resulting from the rapid development of the metropolitan areas.
+In addition to this, the lack of dialogue between land-use planning, on the one hand, and mobility planning authorities, on the other, exacerbates the urban transport problem.
+Above all, creating the conditions for viable integration between urban and transport planning is necessary.
+This diagnosis has led to the recognition of the need to initiate a planning approach that is more operational than those previously at work to respond to the challenges resulting from the rapid development of metropolitan areas.

-Support from the Partnership
+Support from the Partnership - Mobility Planning